General Practice

 • Email: gp@rcsi.ie

-During Intermediate Cycle students may undertake a Student Selected Component (SSC) which involves a six-week research placement.
-The department supports students to partake in SSC placements with the HRB Centre for Primary Care Research.
+During Year 3 students may undertake a Student Selected Component (SSC), which involves a six-week research placement.
 The SSC placement aims to provide students with an understanding of the fundamentals of study design and data analysis in primary care research.

-During Senior Cycle 1, students undertake a seven-week General Practice Rotation.
-During rotation, students attend lectures and teaching within the department and spend time in attachments in two separate practices.
+During Senior Cycle 1, students undertake a six-week general practice rotation.
+During rotation, students attend lectures and teaching within the department and spend time in placement in general practice.
 During the attachment, students will hone their clinical skills by taking histories, performing physical examinations, making differential diagnoses and formulating management plans.
 Teaching is on a one-to-one basis with one student per surgery for each attachment.
-Students are given the opportunity to experience one attachment in a rural setting and one attachment in an urban setting.

-At Postgraduate level the Department of General Practice is responsible for the delivery of the MSc Healthcare Ethics and Law and the methodological component of the Masters of Surgery programme.
+At postgraduate level the Department of General Practice is responsible for the delivery of the MSc in Healthcare Ethics and Law as well as contributing through teaching and supervision to the Master's of Surgery, MPharm, and SPHeRE PhD Programmes.

-The Department’s overall research aim is to enhance patient safety in terms of prescribing, diagnostic and therapeutic approaches to the care of patients utilising information and communication technology (ICT).
+Research work continues the department’s overall aim to enhance patient safety in terms of prescribing, diagnostic and therapeutic approaches to the care of patients, utilising information and communication technology (ICT).
 Themes include:

 Professor/Chair of Department